World Cup 2022 European Qualifiers: Who has qualified for Qatar? Group tables, standings, fixtures, dates

 Group F

-Denmark have continued where they left off at Euro 2020, matching England in Group I with perfect records during World Cup qualifying with five straight wins and could extend that run to six if they beat runners-up Israel on Tuesday.
+Denmark have continued where they left off at Euro 2020, and they kept their perfect record during World Cup qualifying intact with a sixth straight win, beating Israel 5-0.
+They are now just two wins from securing top spot in the group and a place at the World Cup finals.

-Israel (10 points), Scotland (eight points) and Austria (seven points) form the chasing pack - with the latter pair meeting for a crunch clash in Copenhagen this week.
+Scotland (11 points), Israel (10 points), and Austria (seven points) form the chasing pack, but Steve Clarke's side's impressive 1-0 win in Vienna puts them in pole position for the runners-up spot in the group with a game against Israel at Hampden Park up next in October.

 Group G